Stand-Up Paddling in Honolulu and Oahu

 Equipment and Lessons

 Hans Hedemann Surf School.
 Get professional instruction in stand-up paddleboarding right in Waikiki, where the sport originated.
-This school offers group lessons for $75 per person, semiprivate lessons for $125 per person, and private training for $150 per person.
-Lessons are also offered through the second location at Turtle Bay Resort in Kahuku.
+This school offers group lessons, semiprivate lessons, and private training.
+Lessons are also offered through locations at the Halekulani hotel in Waikiki, Turtle Bay Resort in Kahuku, and at the Kahala Hotel.
 Park Shore Waikiki, 2586 Kalakaua Ave., Honolulu, HI, 96815-6614.
-808/924-7778 or 808/447-6755. www.hhsurf.com.
+808/924–7778 or 808/447–6755. www.hhsurf.com.
+From $75.

 Hawaiian Watersports.
 Paddle in the picturesque Kailua Bay or in the waters off Waikiki with Hawaiian Watersports.
-Two-hour lessons are $99 for groups and $179 for private sessions.
-If you book eight hours of lessons you get a discounted rate, and there are deals on the website.
-Rentals start at $49 for a half day.
+Two-hour lessons are offered in groups or in one-on-one sessions.
+Look for deals on the website.
+Half-day rentals are also available.
 There's also a branch in Kailua.
-415 Kapahulu Ave., Honolulu, HI, 96815.
-808/262-5483 or 808/739-5483. www.hawaiianwatersports.com.
+415 Kapahulu Ave., Waikiki, Honolulu, HI, 96815.
+808/262–5483 or 808/739–5483. www.hawaiianwatersports.com.
+Rentals from $49, lessons from $99.

 Paddle Core Fitness.
 Paddling is a way of life for Reid Inouye, who now shares his passion for the sport with students.
 (He's also the publisher of Standup Paddle Magazine.)
 His company offers introductory classes as well as fitness programs for serious paddlers.
-Lesssons are held in the flat waters of Ala Moana Beach, where there's a designated area for paddling.
-Prices range from $50 for group lessons to $75 for private lessons.
-Ala Moana Beach Park, Ala Moana Blvd., Honolulu, HI, 96814.
-808/723–5357. www.paddlecorefitness.com.
+Lesssons are held in the flat waters of Ala Moana Beach, where there's a designated area for paddling, and you can have either group or private lessons.
+Ala Moana Beach Park, Ala Moana Blvd., Ala Moana, Honolulu, HI, 96814.
+808/385–0717. www.paddlecorefitness.com.
+Lessons from $50.

 Surf 'N Sea.
-With stand-up paddling lessons for every skill level, Surf 'N Sea is a great place to start.
-Beginners can take the introductory lesson for $55 per person and learn proper paddling technique.
-A two-hour session that focuses on honing your skills is $85 per person.
+With stand-up paddleboarding lessons for every skill level, Surf 'N Sea is a great place to start.
+Beginners can take the introductory lesson to learn proper paddling technique.
+A two-hour session that focuses on honing your skills.
 More advanced paddlers can book surf trips that take you out to several North Shore breaks.
 62-595 Kamehameha Hwy., Haleiwa, HI, 96712.
 808/637–3008 or 800/899–7873. www.surfnsea.com.
+Lessons from $55.

 - Fodor's 100 Hotel Awards: Check out the winners of 2013